skenderidis/f5-ingress-lab/examples/cis-crd/VirtualServer/TLS-Termination/README.md

 kubectl get vs
 ```

-Access the `echo-svc` service using the following example.
+Access the `secure-app` service using the following example.
 ```
 curl -vk https://reencrypt.f5demo.local/ --resolve reencrypt.f5demo.local:443:10.1.10.122
 ```

-## Secure Virtual Server with Passthrough TLS Termination
+## Passthrough TLS Termination
 This section demonstrates how to configure VirtualServer with passthrough TLS termination.
 For this configuration we will need 2 custom resources; TLSProfile and VirtualServer.
 Please find the yaml examples below